 - Gold Delta SkyMiles® Credit Card from American Express

-On the other hand, China Eastern Airlines have some of the cheapest flights to Singapore.
+On the other hand, China Eastern Airlines has some of the cheapest flights to Singapore.
 But you need a Delta credit card to earn and redeem miles on this airline.

 Potential credit card fees in Singapore

 Using your credit card in Singapore could come with two kinds of fees: